Marcelo Azcárraga

-Marcelo Azcárraga Palmero (4 September 1832 – 30 May 1915) was a Spanish soldier-politician and Prime Minister of Spain following the restoration of the Spanish monarchy.
-He served as prime minister in 1897, 1900–1901, and 1904–1905.
-Azcárraga was the only Spanish Prime Minister of part Insulares, specifically Spanish Filipino, descent.
+Marcelo Azcárraga Palmero (4 September 1832 – 30 May 1915) was a Spanish politician and military officer who was Prime Minister of Spain during the Bourbon Restoration, serving in 1897, from 1900 to 1901, and from 1904 to 1905.
+He was the only Spanish Prime Minister of part Insulares, specifically Spanish Filipino, descent.
+He fought against the Spanish Revolution of 1854.

-Early life
+Early life and education

-Azcarraga family including Marcelo's parents and their family maid.
-By Juan Arzeo, 19th century, Philippines.

-Azcárraga was born in 1832, in Manila in the Spanish East Indies, to General José de Azcárraga y Ugarte, a native of Vizcaya, Spain, a bookshop owner in Escolta, Manila, and to María Palmero y Verzosa de Lizárraga, from Albay.
+Azcárraga was born in 1832, in Manila in the Spanish East Indies, at the island of Luzon (Luçon), to General José de Azcárraga y Ugarte, a native of Vizcaya, Spain, a bookshop owner in Escolta, Manila, and to María Palmero y Verzosa de Lizárraga, from Albay.
+Azcárraga was the second child and had several brothers and sisters.
+On his mother's side, he descended from the Spanish Filipino Lizarraga family, heirs of the fallen Conde de Lizarraga.
+His maternal uncles' families, collectively known as the "Palmero brothers" or "Hermanos Palmero" were active in Philippine politics before World War II.
+He was also an uncle to the Count of Albay, Pedro Govantes.
+His brother Manuel was a scholar who wrote a book on the Philippine economy.

-Education

-General José Azcárraga had many sons and daughters.
-Azcárraga was the second of the family's children.
-He studied law in the Royal University of Santo Tomas in Manila then entered the Nautical School or Escuela Náutica de Manila (today, the Philippine Merchant Marine Academy) where he was awarded the first prize in mathematics.
+Azcárraga studied law in the Royal University of Santo Tomas in Manila then entered the Nautical School or Escuela Náutica de Manila (today, the Philippine Merchant Marine Academy) where he was awarded the first prize in mathematics.

 Military service

-He was sent to Spain by his father to enter the military academy and soon earned the rank of captain in three years.
+Azcárraga was sent to Spain by his father to enter the military academy and soon earned the rank of captain in three years.
 Due to his services against the O'Donnell revolution in Spain, he was promoted to major.